 Business Studies is not taught in Years 7-9.
 However, the department has participated successfully for many years in the Prince’s Trust Enterprise Challenge competition where Year 9 students compete in an online business simulation game that replicates the real world and are taught about ethical business and sustainability issues, whilst working together to devise a suitable business idea that will benefit the local community.
 Other past enterprise activities offered for lower school students, include the Scholastic Book Fair (Year 7), Arete Interschool Business challenge (Year 8) and Dragons’ Den challenge for enrichment week (Year 9).

-GCSE Business at Key Stage 4 (OCR Syllabus) encourages students to develop a genuine interest in how businesses achieve success, providing them with realistic learning experiences which they will carry on into later life.
+GCSE Business (OCR Syllabus) encourages students to develop a genuine interest in how businesses achieve success, providing them with realistic learning experiences which they will carry on into later life.
 The syllabus explores what is important for a successful business, from the people that work within it and the product that is produced, to the way a product is launched in a market and the finance behind the profit.
 To maximise student engagement the department runs several high profile activities, including hosting a Dragons’ Den Event, where GCSE students demonstrate their business acumen by developing and pitching a business idea to a panel of local entrepreneurs.
 During the course, students will also have the opportunity to visit local businesses and observe entrepreneurship in practice, including participating in the Young Enterprise Company Programme.

 Investigations, case studies, coursework and presentations are a core element of the course.

-AS and A level Business at Key Stage 5 (Edexcel Syllabus) is designed to allow students to understand how and why business decisions are made, as well as discuss their effects on different functional areas of a business such as marketing, people, finance and operations.
-In the second year of the course, students investigate influences on business strategy and decision-making, as well as explore business activity in a global context, including ethical and moral dimensions.
+A Level Business (Edexcel Syllabus) is designed to allow students to understand how and why business decisions are made, as well as discuss their effects on different functional areas of a business.
+This course requires an inquisitive mind and a genuine interest in how businesses achieve success, as well as a real interest in the environment in which businesses operate, for example, how interest rates can affect a business’s success and why technology can help a business beat its competition.
 Students will be studying a subject that is dynamic and ever changing, therefore they will acquire a range of important skills including critical analysis, research and communication skills, all of which are highly transferable to a range of different industries and future careers.
 There are business trips to Cadbury’s World and the Mini Factory in Oxford, and the department makes regular use of guest speakers and local entrepreneurs, in order to enhance the curriculum.

-Theme 2, students develop an understanding of raising and managing finance, and measuring business performance.
+Year 12 - For a business to operate effectively, tasks must be carried out by different functional areas or departments such as marketing, people, finance and operations.
+Theme 1 enables students to understand how businesses identify opportunities and how they can develop and promote their competitive advantages in order to build customer loyalty.
+This theme also considers people, exploring how businesses recruit, train, organise and motivate employees, as well as the role of enterprising individuals and leader.
+In Theme 2, students develop an understanding of raising and managing finance, and measuring business performance.
 The theme outlines the importance of using resources efficiently within a business to ensure that goods or services can be delivered effectively and efficiently, and to a high quality.
 Students also consider the external influences that have an impact on businesses, including economic and legal factors.

-In Year 13, students explore influences on business strategy and decision-making (Theme 3), as well as exploring business activity in a global context (Theme 4).
+Year 13 - In the second year of this A Level course, students will explore influences on business strategy and decision-making (Theme 3), as well as explore business activity in a global context (Theme 4).
 Students learn about larger businesses and the challenges they face on both a day to day basis and in planning for the future, including the ethical and moral dimensions of global business activities.

 GCSE grade 6 in Business Studies or BTEC Business level 2 Distinction if studied, and GCSE grade 5 in English Language and Mathematics are required.